-The main habitats at the mainland are, low-laying lands consisting of tidal marshlands, embanked land called polders (both former saltmarshes and peatlands), bog or peatlands and geests, i.e. sandy, more elevated grounds.
+The main habitats at the mainland are, low-lying lands consisting of tidal marshlands, embanked land called polders (both former saltmarshes and peatlands), bog or peatlands and geests, i.e. sandy, more elevated grounds.
 This besides the sea itself, which covers about 7,500 square metres.
 The archipelago has many names.
 It is called Vadehav, Waad, Waadsee, Waas, Wad, Wadden, Waddenzee, Watt, Watten, Wattenmeer.
 The name derives from the Latin word Vadum which means ‘where water can be forded’.
 It is a shallow sea and is characterized by a strong tide, twice a day, with about two meters difference.
 So, every six hours much of the sea floors falls dry.
 Or, if you like, every six hours the land is flooded.
 The latter is how most Frisians like to see it.